By using this site, you agree to the Privacy Policy and Terms of Use.

 You Might Also Like

-How to Fix a Slightly Cracked Screen: A Complete Guide
+How to Replace a MacBook Pro Screen: A Step-by-Step Guide with Care

 TAGGED:Avoiding Damage to the PortCompressed AirEnsuring Optimal Device Performanceor Soft BrushesPreventing Future BlockagesSafely Removing Dust and DebrisSigns Your Charging Port Needs CleaningTools You’ll Need: ToothpicksWhen to Seek Professional Help